- Chart

 Threats

-- Increased competition from online banks
+- Intensifying competition from large banks and fintech firms.

 Competitors and Market Share